rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ### preferredContactLanguages
 Type : `String[ContactLanguage[]]` (optional)

 Defines the preferred languages for contacting the entity associated with this card.
 The keys in the object MUST be [@!RFC5646] language tags.
 The values are a (possibly empty) list of contact language preferences for this language.
-Also see the definition of the VCARD LANG property (Section 6.4.4., [@!RFC6350]).
+A valid ContactLanguage object MUST have at least one of its properties set.

 A ContactLanguage object has the following properties:

-- type: `String` (optional).
+- context: `Context` (optional).
-  Defines the context of this preference.
-This could be `work`, `home` or another value.
+  Defines the context in which to use this language.
-- preference: `Number` (optional).
+- pref: `Preference` (optional).
-  Defines the preference order of this language for the context defined in the type property.
-If set, the property value MUST be between 1 and 100 (inclusive).
-Lower values correspond to a higher level of preference, with 1 being most preferred.
-If not set, the default MUST be to interpret the language as the least preferred in its context.
-Preference orders SHOULD be unique across language for a specific type.
+  Defines the preference of this language in relation to other languages of the same context.

-A valid ContactLanguage object MUST have at least one of its properties set.
+Also see the definition of the VCARD LANG property (Section 6.4.4., [@!RFC6350]).

 ## Address and Location properties